the letterpress projects of fall 2006

 Assignment: do something in relation to memory.
 This is a poem I wrote about a visit to the Santa Barbara Museum of Natural History with my boyfriend at the time.
 I made the print look like it belongs inside the museum, with its soft yellowish paper and a typeface popular in the 1960’s.
 The mammoth is a little pixelly, referencing digital mediums inside this analog one — obliquely referring to the interests of the people involved.

 Assignment: learn something new.
-This text says “The universe was justified”, and I manually justified the text (which required many hours of effort).
+This text says “The universe was justified”, and I manually justified the text (with many hours of effort).
 The jumbled, hand-stamped A’s — alephs — form hexagons, like the rooms in the Library.
 A type case is a “verbal jumble” that holds an innumerable number of potential texts.
 Of course, Borges is one of my favorite authors and this text makes me think about the internet; his story is also inspired by an idea from one of my favorite books, The Anatomy of Melancholy.

-This is my hand and my name.
+My hand and my name.

-Go back to pixels or back to jeweled platypus.
+Go back to jeweled platypus.